10 Great Classroom Activities for Christmas

 3. Merry Monster Mayhem and the Xmas Bauble Hunt

-Merry Monster Mayhem will be back on Busy Things for 2024, so keep your eyes peeled for the yellow monster.
-He’ll be creating mischief across all our social platforms and Busy Things itself.
-He just can’t help it!
-We’d love you to join in too with your own messages and pictures.
-Just use the hashtag #MerryMonsterMayhem so that we’re sure to see them!
+Merry Monster Missions will be back on the Busy Things blog for 2024, so keep your eyes peeled for the yellow monster.
+We’d love you to join in too, tag us and use the hashtag #MerryMonsterMayhem so that we’re sure to see your pictures and posts!
 More to follow soon…

 The Busy Things Elves have also been busy hiding Christmas baubles in the activities.
 More details will follow on this one, so watch this space!